 After more than two years of expansion of the humanitarian crisis, there is still need for advocacy and humanitarian support.
 In cooperation with institutions, freelance volunteers and other initiatives we have a great potential for further educational work against racism and xenophobia; and for raising awareness in the local communities.

-Target groups are: general public, decision makers, policy makers, students, volunteers
+Target groups are: general public, decision makers, policy makers, students, and volunteers.

-Initiative uses combination of different methods and approaches in order to improve quality of refugees’ lives.
+Initiative uses a combination of different methods and approaches in order to improve the quality of refugees’ lives.

-In order to confirm and to keep a “good” and positive discourse about refugee crisis that was present in Croatian media, Initiative decided to make a TV videos for general public.
-Idea of the video was to show solidarity Croatians showed and how they responded to this humanitarian crisis.
+In order to confirm and to keep a “good” and positive discourse about the refugee crisis that was present in Croatian media, Initiative decided to make a TV video for general public.
+The idea of the video was to show the solidarity Croatians showed and how they responded to this humanitarian crisis.
 Videos are available here.
-Public is reacted very good, the last video has more than 18.000 views on Facebook in just one day.
+The public has reacted very well; the last video had more than 18.000 views on Facebook in just one day.
 Videos were broadcasted on Croatian National Television and some private ones, too.

-Initiative organized Third Refugee Week with more than ten organizations – it was three weeks agenda for public, full of integration activities and raising awareness events.
-Reach and public reactions was very good.
+Initiative organized Third Refugee Week with more than ten organizations – it was a three week agenda for the public, full of integration activities and raising awareness events.
+Reach and public reactions were very good.

-Most valuable lesson was working with high schools students through Ambassadors of solidarity activity – they became a group of young ambassadors and spokespersons of our key messages and young advocates for refugees’ rights.
+The most valuable lesson was working with high schools students through the Ambassadors of solidarity activity – they became a group of young ambassadors and spokespersons of our key messages and young advocates for refugees’ rights.
 In our future work we should take more effort in forming the legal base and translators’ base that they could work directly with the refugees.

-Another intitiative taht is good practice example in providing direct support especcially to refuge children for their inclusion in education, as well as accest to information to the refuges on their way to EU is the Intiative “Are You Syrious?” that can be found on FB https://www.facebook.com/areyousyrious/
+Another initiative that is a good practice example in providing direct support especially to refuge children for their inclusion in education, as well as access to information to the refuges on their way to EU, is the Intiative “Are You Syrious?” that can be found on FB https://www.facebook.com/areyousyrious/